 The Air Pollution Control District's proposed budget of $4,940,942 for Fiscal Year (FY) 2017-2018 represents a 6% decrease from FY 2016-2017.
 There are no proposed changes to the District's fees, hourly billing rate, or permit renewal factor.
 Click here to view a summary of the FY 2017-2018 Proposed Budget (in PDF format).

-A summary of the Proposed Budget is available for public review on weekdays 8:00 am to noon, and 1:00 pm to 5:00 pm at the SLO County APCD offices.
+A summary of the Proposed Budget is available for public review on weekdays, 8:00 am to noon, and 1:00 pm to 5:00 pm, at the SLO County APCD office.
 Copies of the budget summary and the schedule of District fees are also available for review at the public libraries in Arroyo Grande, Atascadero, Morro Bay, Nipomo, Paso Robles, and San Luis Obispo during their normal business hours.